Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Introduction

-BART and its extensions have been applied to a variety of research areas \citep{RN21} including proteomic data \citep{hernandez2015bayesian,lualdi2019statistical}, causal inference \citep{RN9, leonti2010causal, hahn2020bayesian}, missing data literature \citep{xu2016sequential,kapelner2015prediction} and survey inference \citep{liu2023inference, rafei2022robust}.
-Several advantageous features of BART were reported in the study of the cardiovascular proteomic high-dimensional data: 1) it can incorporate complex interactions between variables; 2) it can provide variable importance scores; 3) it had a higher AUC value compared with the Bayesian Lasso method \citep{hernandez2015bayesian}.
-BART was also applied to predict the counterfactual outcome when estimating the causal effect of historical texts on the frequency of medicinal plant use \citep{leonti2010causal}.
-The benefits of BART for the propensity score adjustments have been demonstrated in the work of \citet{kern2016assessing} and \citet{wendling2018comparing}.
-Given the superiority of BART, \citet{tan2019robust} proposed extensions of the AIPW and PSPP that use BART to improve the robustness of doubly robust methods, and employed a simulation study to compare the performance of different methods.
-The results show that BARTps, which builds the outcome model with the additional estimated propensity by BART as predictors, performs better than other DR estimators when both models are misspecified.
-In addition, \citet{liu2023inference} showed the efficiency of using BART and its extensions for estimating population means when high-dimensional auxiliary information is available in both the non-random samples and the target population.
-They demonstrate that BART and soft BART can yield efficient and accurate estimates of population means with coverage rates close to the nominal level.
-They also demonstrate that including the estimated propensity score as a predictor further improves inference when there is possible model-misspecification in the predictive model.
+BART and its extensions have been applied to a wide range of research areas \citep{tan2019bayesian}, including but not limited to causal inference \citep{hill2011bayesian, leonti2010causal, hahn2020bayesian}, missing data \citep{xu2016sequential,kapelner2015prediction}, and survey inference \citep{liu2023inference, rafei2022robust}.
+Building on the strengths of BART, \citet{tan2019robust} proposed incorporating BART into doubly robust estimators for missing data and showed that using BART could reduce bias and RMSE when both the propensity and outcome models are misspecified.
+Additionally, they introduced BARTps, which incorporates the response propensity estimated via BART as an additional predictor in the outcome model, and demonstrated that BARTps performs well, particularly when both the propensity and mean models are complex.
+Similarly, \citet{liu2023inference} investigated the use of BART and soft BART as prediction models to estimate population means in survey inference when high-dimensional auxiliary information is available in both non-random samples and the target population.
+They demonstrated that this approach produces efficient and accurate estimates with 95\% probability interval coverage rates close to the nominal level.
+Consistent with the findings of \citet{tan2019robust}, they also showed that including the estimated propensity score as a predictor improves inference when the predictive model is potentially misspecified.

-Inspired by and building on their work, we propose a tree-based MI approach to improve the inference of population means in two-phase designs.
-We apply BART and its extensions in two ways.
-Firstly we use BART-based models to adjust for difference between the phase-I and phase-II samples by creating subsample weights.
-Secondly we apply BART-based models to impute the phase-I sample for the variables only measured in the phase-II sample.
-We investigate the quality of population estimation by comparing these two approaches using a simulation study, with a real data illustration using the National Health and Nutrition Examination Survey (NHANES) data.